centrifugal/centrifugo/docs/content/server/private_channels.md

 # Private channels

 In channels chapter we mentioned private channels.
 This chapter has more information about private channel mechanism in Centrifugo.
-We will use Javascript client for client-side examples and Python for server-side code.

 All channels starting with `$` considered private.
 In this case your backend should additionally provide token for subscription request.
 The way how this token is obtained varies depending on client implementation.